NALTP/Rules/README.md

       - (iii) Second add/drop period:
         - (1) The second add/drop period will be completed in two phases
 	  - (aa) Phase 1
-	    - (I) Minors captains with a rostered player posessing DEP status may claim a player from the pool of eligible Majors drops and replace a player on their roster with DEP status with the Majors drop.
+	    - (I) Minors captains with a rostered player posessing Majors to Minors DEP status may claim a player from the pool of eligible Majors drops and replace a player on their roster with DEP status with the Majors drop.
-	    - (II) If a player is claimed by more than one team, the team lower in the official standings, is given priority.
+            - (II) The Majors drop will be awarded to the team with the highest bid, calculated by the value of the DEP being released added with any additional TCN from their budget they choose to spend.
 	    - (III) Any player with DEP status who is removed from a roster during phase 1 is ineligible for phase 2 of the add/drop process.

 	  - (bb) Phase 2
-	    - (I) All add/drops will be processed at once at a predetermined time announced by the CRC.
-	    - (II) Add/drops may be submitted via form only unless otherwise noted by the CRC.
+    	    - (I) Minors captains may claim any eligible player.
+            - (II) Claims will be made in the form of bids and will be processed in stages.
+              - (1) A bid will be defined as a rostered player who was obtained at auction and any number of TCN.
+              - (2) Starting TCN are equal to the number of TCN remaining at the conclusion of the auction draft.
+                - (AA) The value of a bid will be equal to the TCN value of the rostered player being bid added to the value of TCN included in the bid.
+                - (BB) All teams will have the opportunity to make a bid on any eligible players in each stage of the present phase.
+When a stage is complete, the players will be awarded to the team with the highest value bid.
+                - (CC) If a team submits multiple bids in one stage, those bids will be processed in descending order of value.
+If there are multiple bids of the same value on different players, those bids will be processed in order of submission.
+If multiple bids on a single player are received from a single team, only the most recent submission will be considered.
+                - (DD) If two teams have bids of equal value for a single player, the team with the worse season record will obtain the desired player, with tiebreaks being applied as necessary.
+                - (EE) If a player should be awarded to a team, TCN will be deducted from the team's total TCN equal to the number of TCN included in their bid and independent of the value of the rostered player used in the bid.
+The rostered player used in the bid will be eligible for the next stage of phase 2.
+                - (FF) Bids will automatically be reduced to never exceed available TCN.
+In the event of the same rostered player being used in multiple bids, additional bids will be thrown out upon winning a bid using that player.
+                - (GG) A bid with a value of zero TCN on a specific player is valid, so long as it is still accompanied by a player drafted at auction.
+TCN must be used in whole numbers.
 	    - (III) Add/drops may be denied by the CRC due to availability restrictions or by the individual players receiving call-ups.
-	    - (IV) In the event of one player being called up by more than one team, priority will go to the lowest ranked team in the absence of additional priority adjustments announced by the CRC.
     - (c) Add/drop player eligibility:
       - (i) First add/drop period:
         - (1) Add/drop pool: